lewismj/cucumber/Readme.md

 # An SBT Plugin For BDD Testing (Cucumber And Scala)

+## Update

+The plugin & runner (described below) should now be available from the central repository: http://search.maven.org/#search%7Cga%7C1%7Cwaioeka

 ## Introduction

 Many Scala projects will use the FlatSpec for their BDD like testing.
 Some teams prefer the separation of Feature files from the code.